ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

    * Druid Wild Companion (thanks Chizz for exploring and fixing bugs).
 5. OTHER CHANGES
    * THE COMMAND TO OPEN MCM IS SEMI-COLON ";" NOT THE NUMBER 1.
    * Combat Extender config update: Father Carrion and the Mindflayer brain have been given access to health regen.
-Several enemies have been given Goon passive library changes.
-Commander Zhalk is now immune to being disarmed, however he also has some new weaknesses and nerfed HP.
-If you want his sword, you'll have to kill him - but he's been turned into a reasonable early game challenge for a handful of Level 3 heroes.
-Sarevok has been made a little more dangerous.
+Several enemies have been given Goon passive library changes, mostly Banites in Act 3. **Commander Zhalk is now immune to being disarmed, however he also has some new weaknesses and nerfed HP.** If you want his sword, you'll have to kill him - but he's been turned into a reasonable early game challenge for a handful of Level 3 heroes.
+Sarevok has been made a little more dangerous, and a little harder to kill.
 Enemy Paladins and Barbarians (as templates) now gain improved extra attack in act 3.
 Enemy Clerics and Rogues gain Improved Attack in act 3.
 Some Act 1 and 2 enemy healers have the Life Domain improved healing ability, and all enemy Clerics in Act 3 have Disciple of Life.
 Experimenmt with giving Act 3 fighters access to the 20th level extra attack feature.
 Moved Hail of Thorns to later in enemy Ranger progression.
 Changed the size of a few enemies ;) Enemy and boss health reduced slightly, especially in the Health Per Level bonus (meaning reaching a high player level will not result in Act 3 enemies breaking 1k HP, except the ones that are supposed to, probably).
 Slightly more enemies (mostly late game) get +1 AC.
 Enemies no longer have a static boost to stats but will get one at 4/8/12 (enemy level).
    * Re-ordered several mods in Listo to correct load order based issues.
 If you do not want to update Listo, move "Dynamic Sidebar" to the #2 spot under the User Interface section (below ImpUI Patch7Ready).
    * Yoesph's updated patch addresses more balance issues with Listo.
 There is no longer a free titanstring bow in the owlbear cave (but it can be found in Act 1), there is no longer a Sussur titanstring bow found for free (it's for sale in the Underdark), and the final legendary titanstring bow is now _much_ more special to find.
 It's also slightly less powerful.
 The Corrosive Ring (Mouth of the Abyss) is now a unique magic item (no collecting duplicates), Aaron has learned that he needs to charge much better prices for his wares, and the acid effect accumulation is slower.
 It is now more of a dedicated anti-AC item to theorycraft a build around, rather than something that is cheap, plentiful, and overly easy to exploit on any monk or two-weapon fighter.
+   * Updated Listo's wiki heavily.
+Do you think you could contribute?
+[Make a pull request on this Github page with your additions](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/blob/main/docs/7listo/6-SpellsFeatsClassesItems.md).

 # Listonomicon v2.3.2